pkdone/WriteSkewSimulator/README.md

 &nbsp;Checking the state of the database account records using the Mongo Shell / Compass will also show that in totality, Alice is now overdrawn.

-# Steps To Show How The Write Skew Anomaly Can Be Protected Against
+# Avoiding The Write Skew Anomaly

 1. Re-run the database initialisation bash script to reset all the bank account data to the original state again.
 For example (change the URL first):